BurdetteLamar/AboutRuby/core/Hash/template.md

 delete(key) { |key| ... } → value
 ```

-If no block is given and the hash includes key <tt>key</tt>, deletes its entry and returns the associated value:
+If no block is given and key <tt>key</tt> is found, deletes its entry and returns the associated value:

 ```ruby
 h = {foo: 0, bar: 1, baz: 2}